SkittlePox/skittlepox.github.io/_pages/about.md

 ### Research Philosophy

-I've published a full statement covering my research agenda [on my substack](https://open.substack.com/pub/superspeeg/p/we-should-evolve-language-models?r=q8xul&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true)!
+I've published a full statement covering my research agenda [on my substack](https://open.substack.com/pub/superspeeg/p/we-should-evolve-language-models?r=q8xul&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true), but here's the TLDR:

-Human perception and action systems induce a rich and highly structured decision process — **natural language serves as a medium to express information about this decision process**.
-My earlier works involve highly engineered solutions to the **language grounding** problem using a [formal language for describing Markov Decision Processes](http://rlang.ai/master/) as a semantic representation, my current work leverages multi-agent RL to generate synthetic languages about decision processes, obviating the need for explicit syntactic or semantic supervision.
+The main thesis motivating my work is that language was invented by humans to reason about and describe their subjective experience of the world.
+To ground language, we must ultimately render it in terms of perception and action—the machinery of decision-making.
+At a high level, **my entire research agenda is about how to achieve this rendering.**

+My earlier works achieves this rendering using a [formal language for describing Markov Decision Processes](http://rlang.ai/master/) as a semantic representation.
+My current work uses multi-agent RL and Bayesian inference to explore the conditions by which artificial agents will invent human-like languages about their environment.
+I hypothesize that we can simulate core language _acquisition_, _invention_, and _understanding_ faculties that are responsible for natural languages in humans, which we can potentially apply to autonomously inventing artificial languages rivaling the expressivity of human language.

 I maintain a (not always up to date) record of my academic readings, with [papers cataloged here](https://www.zotero.org/benjamin-spiegel/library) and [books listed here](https://speeg.notion.site/5de77c8575634b90b4699d0f185295cb?v=a884d376bf6b4e5a99a27e9aa2e98698&pvs=4).